sadiqkhzn/sadiqkhzn/README.md

 ## Hey!
 I'm Sadiq Khan 👋
-### I'm a Software Developer and Cyber Security Analyst, from New Delhi, India.
+### I'm a Software Developer and Cyber Security Analyst, India.
 - 👨‍💻 My current role is a **Cyber Security Analyst** at **Competent Lifters**.
 - 👨‍🎓 I'm an IT engineering senior specializing in Network and Information Security at **NSUT, Delhi**.
 - 💡 I'm **currently learning** GenAI and LLMs; have worked with WebDev, UI/UX and various other roles before.